THE FIVE STEPS TO FITNESS SUCCESS - Nike is wrong. You can't "Just Do It"

 Step 3 – Develop a definitive, realistic, and measurable goal:

 If I had a dollar for every time I heard “I want more energy, I want to lose weight, I want to feel better” I would be on an island somewhere.
 That’s like going into your doctor and saying I don’t feel well just give me a pill.
 You MUST have a clearly defined goal to be able to develop a program that will get you there.
 A good fitness professional will help you do that.

 Step 4 – Learn to love the results not the effort:

 I’ll let you in on a little industry secret, exercise is not fun!
-If you ask 10 trainers and they are completely honest with you they will tell you we hate exercise as much as everyone else.
-So trying to love the effort (exercise) is setting you up for failure.
+If you ask 10 trainers and they are completely honest with you they will tell you we have to push ourselves to exercise as much as everyone else.
+So trying to love the effort (exercise) is setting you up for potential failure.
 The reason we all exercise regularly is that we love the results and realize that exercise is the means to those results.
 And if you are getting the results you want, you will stick with your exercise plan.

 Step 5 – Measure, track, and record your effort:

 There is an old business adage that says if you’re not counting it, it doesn’t count.
 The biggest lesson I learned from my time spent developing my technology-based coaching program is that almost everyone I coached that started using a tracker would tell me they didn’t realize they were not working as hard as they thought they were or should.
 Plus everything cardio is related to your heart rate.
 And unless you are measuring your effort, most times you’re not getting the return on your effort you think you are.

 So there it is a proven formula.
 Follow these steps and anyone can achieve the goals they so desire.